 When it Comes to Threats, This Species Does More than Get Its Feathers Ruffled

 If their songs and aggressive displays of fluffed up feathers and raised wings to expose their red patches don’t work to chase away threats, these birds will physically enforce their claim over a patch of land.
 It is that behavior that has earned them their reputation as a fearsome, aggressive bird.
 Parks, hospitals, and schools close down pathways around nesting areas as people and pets become a target of swooping dive bombs.

 Nesting red-winged blackbirds can create conflicts for property owners due to their aggression.
 As native migrants, these birds – and their nests – are protected by the Migratory Bird Treaty Act of 1918, and cannot be harmed in any way without authorization from the U.S. Fish and Wildlife Service and the state wildlife agency.

-Humane, Biology-based Strategies for Red-Winged Blackbird Conflicts
+Biology-based Strategies for Red-Winged Blackbird Conflicts

-Migratory Bird Management can help.
+Wild Goose Chase can help.
 We offer customized plans and biology-based strategies for managing nesting blackbirds legally and humanely.

 To learn more about how our biologist-led team of bird conflict specialists can help you manage your red-winged blackbird conflicts, as well as any other bird issues, reach out to our team of experts for an assessment of your bird conflicts.